Get insider access

 The Philips SHP9500 are wired headphones; you can't use them wirelessly.

-The Philips SHP9500 are alright for gaming, so long as you don't need mic support or if you have a standalone mic.
-While their sound is light on bass, they have a neutral sound that ensures dialogue and instruments are natural and clear.
-Their open-back design also creates a spacious and immersive soundstage, while their comfortable fit ensures you can game for long periods without feeling fatigued.
+The Philips SHP9500 are alright for gaming, so long as you have a standalone mic or don't need a mic at all.
+While their sound is light on bass, which can make explosions less impactful, they produce dialogue clearly, and soundtracks come across as natural-sounding.
+Their open-back design also creates an immersive listening experience, as if the sound is coming from around you in the room.
+Because of their lightweight design, they feel comfortable to wear for long periods without feeling fatigued.

 Pros